A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 These pups are loyal and loving, and their high energy levels make them great playmates.

-But be careful not to leave them alone for too long — they can get depressed without companionship.
+But be careful not to leave these designer dogs alone for too long — they can get depressed without companionship.

 Labrabulls need early training.
 They want to please their owners and love positive reinforcement.